pmndrs/xr/docs/API/xr.XR.md

 > **XR**(`__namedParameters`): `Element`

-core XR component for connecting the xr store with the scene requires the xr store which it will provide to its children
+Core XR component for connecting the `XRStore` with the scene.
+Requires the `XRStore` which it will provide to its children.

 ## Parameters